[?] Subscribe To

 basic-electrical-wiring

-All your basic-electrical-wiring involves an electrician.
-He helps you with the power hookup and he does the wiring of your house.
+All the rough or basic-electrical-wiring involves an electrician.
+He helps you with the power hookup and he does the wiring of your house unless you plan to DIY it.
+The power hookup is not part of this.
 SEE POWER HOOK-UP

 basic-electrical-wiring is composed of 2 phases